indyjo/bitwrk/README.md

 News
 ----
+- **2014-10-22:** Release of **BitWrk 0.4.1** concentrating on Blender 2.72, featuring an
+  optimal tiling algorithm and some usability enhancements.
 - **2014-09-10:** Release of **BitWrk 0.4.0 (Venus)** featuring a nicer user interface and several advanced enhancements to the Blender add-on.
 - **2014-08-13:** Making progress towards a 0.4.0 release, with support for Blender 2.71,